lcnetdev/bfe/docs/bfe-api.md

 Invokes only the `form` component of the "editor," meaning a left-side navigation menu will *not* be included.
-See [below](#configuring-bfe) for more about the `config` object.  `id` is the identifier of the HTML element into which the editor will be loaded.
+See [below](#configuring-bfe) for more about the `configObject`.  `id` is the identifier of the HTML element into which the editor will be loaded.
 Use a `div`.

 ```javascript